tamagui/tamagui/next.md

   - also aligns with stylex

 - 1.0
-  - use :is() for shorter css generation
+  - compiler support pointerevents box-none
   - add _isExtracted via compiler (non-flat) to indicate no need to runtime merge defaultprops?
   - FAQ
   - document .extractable